chuckcscccl/rustlr/chapter4.md

 using Rust keywords as the names of non-terminals.

 The struct may be empty if all right-hand-side symbols of the single production rule are associated with the unit type and do not have labels.
+Rustlr will generate code to derive the Debug and Default traits for all structs (this works fine for recursive structs).

 Rustlr also calculates a reachability closure so it is aware of which non-terminals are mutually recursive.
 It uses this information to